RichardLitt/burntfen.com/about.md

 ###Where God Went Wrong

 Hi.
 I'm Richard Littauer.
-I'm at least two things: a front-end web developer, and a computational linguistics student.
-I currently live in Germany, although I travel a fair amount.

-I've lived in Europe for 7 years - last year in Germany and Malta, and for five years in Edinburgh, Scotland - since leaving Connecticut when I was 17.
-I started an English & Classics degree in [Edinburgh Uni](http://www.ed.ac.uk/home), graduated with a degree in Linguistics, and somehow, I've ended up being a coder, anyway.
+I am a front end developer, basically an AngularJS guy.
+I studied and researched computational linguistics in university.
+I live in Bushwick, Brooklyn, where I collect records and coffee mugs.
+I've lived in Europe for 7 years - two years in Germany and Malta, and for five years in Edinburgh, Scotland.
+I left Connecticut, where I grew up, when I was 17.
+I started an English & Classics degree in [Edinburgh Uni](http://www.ed.ac.uk/home), graduated with a degree in Linguistics, and I've ended up being a coder, anyway.

 This is my blog and central repository of information about what projects or research I have going on at the moment.
 If you want a more professional outlook on me, here is [my CV](/files/Littauer_CV.pdf).